 Support Their Decision to Stop Treatments

-No couple can endure infertility treatments forever.
+No individual or couple can endure infertility treatments forever.
 At some point, they will stop.
 This is an agonizing decision to make, and it involves even more grief.
-Even if the couple chooses to adopt a baby, they must still first grieve the loss of that baby who would have had mommy’s nose and daddy’s eyes.
+Even if the individual or couple chooses to adopt a baby, they must still first grieve the loss of that baby who would have had mommy’s nose and daddy’s eyes.

 Myths and Facts About Infertility